-Bingen on the Rhine; View of the Mäuseturm
+Bingen on the Rhine; View of the Mäuseturm and Castle Ehrenfels

 Turner produced the study for this watercolour after he had crossed the Nahe near Bingen.
-Turner studied the Binger Loch – the perilous narrow passage in the Rhine near Bingen – from both sides of the river in numerous sketches.
+Turner depicted the Binger Loch – the perilous narrow passage in the Rhine near Bingen – from both sides of the river in numerous sketches.
 The resulting watercolour, painted at a later date, shows a perspective that Turner would have had from on board a boat.
 This explains the relatively symmetrical composition of the picture.
-The Mäuseturm (»Mouse Tower«) is visible in the distance, whilst the hill on the right bank is flanked by Burg Ehrenfels.
+The Mäuseturm (»Mouse Tower«) is visible in the distance, whilst the hill on the right bank is flanked by Castle Ehrenfels.
 These structures were built by the Archbishop of Mainz to enable him to collect tolls from the boatmen at the Binger Loch bottleneck.

-Größe: 194 x 311 mm
+Dimensions: 194 x 311 mm

-Referenz: TW1871; Wilton 679
+Reference: TW1871; Wilton 679

 Hiking: You can reach the southern starting point of the RheinBurgenWeg hiking trail in approx. 10 min.

 In the nearby »Museum am Strom« you can learn interesting facts about Hildegard von Bingen, Rhine Romanticism and the town’s Roman history.